jstaf/dashing/README.md

 **Run tests** (requires an active SLURM container): `snakemake test`

+## First time running

+Run `snakemake` to build the Docker container, then `Ctrl-C` once it starts and run `snakemake migrate`.
+You may need to set SELinux in "permissive" mode if it is running in your dev machine.

 ## Site customization

 To customize the dashboard for your site, edit the files in `slurm/templates/slurm/site` and `slurm/static/slurm`.
 The timezone is changed in `dashing/settings.py`.
 Have fun!